lautarojgarcia177/SASS_Gusteaus-Restaurant/README.md

 # SASS_Gusteaus-Restaurant
-SASS Proyect I developed to showcase my SASS skills for Naranja X IT academy.
+Responsive SASS Proyect I developed to showcase my SASS skills for Naranja X IT academy.

 Please take a look at it: https://lautarojgarcia177.github.io/SASS_Gusteaus-Restaurant/